Penguin-316/DREPO/README.md

 A well regulated militia, being necesasary to the security of a free state, the right of the people to keep and bear arms shall not be infringed.

+Not all models are legal to print in all jurisdictions.
 This repo is for all lawful purposes.

 Please print responsibly.